 10 normotensives, but, in 20 hypertensives, they observed a significant reduction in blood pressure of 12 mm Hg systolic and 6 mm Hg diastolic.
-Howes17 reported that systolic blood pressure was 8 mm Hg lower and diastolic blood pressure was 6 mm Hg lower after four days of abstinence compared to four days of an average of 80 grams/day in a randomized crossover study of normotensives.
-In another randomized crossover study conducted by Puddey et al., 18 46 normotensive men drank an average of 61 grams/day in one six-week period and an average of 9.6 grams/day in another six week period; the difference in systolic (3.8 mm Hg, p<0.01), but not diastolic (1.6 mm Hg), blood pressure was significant.
-When the same investigators performed a similarly designed study (65 g vs 9 g per day) in 44 treated hypertensives (baseline diastolic BP 85 mm Hg), they found both systolic (5 mm Hg) and diastolic (3 mm Hg) blood pressure to be significantly lower (p<0.001) on the lower alcohol intake.
-19 The average net reductions in blood pressure observed in these studies ranged from 3-13 mm Hg for systolic pressure (5-13 mm Hg in hypertensives) and from 1-6 mm Hg for diastolic pressure (3-6 mm Hg in hypertensives), for differences in alcohol intake of 3 1/2 to 6 drinks per day.
+Howes reported that systolic blood pressure was 8 mm Hg lower and diastolic blood pressure was 6 mm Hg lower after four days of abstinence compared to four days of an average of 80 grams/day in a randomized crossover study of normotensives.
+In another randomized crossover study conducted by Puddey et al., 46 normotensive men drank an average of 61 grams/day in one six-week period and an average of 9.6 grams/day in another six week period; the difference in systolic (3.8 mm Hg, p < 0.01), but not diastolic (1.6 mm Hg), blood pressure was significant.
+When the same investigators performed a similarly designed study (65 g vs 9 g per day) in 44 treated hypertensives (baseline diastolic BP 85 mm Hg), they found both systolic (5 mm Hg) and diastolic (3 mm Hg) blood pressure to be significantly lower (p < 0.001) on the lower alcohol intake.
+The average net reductions in blood pressure observed in these studies ranged from 3-13 mm Hg for systolic pressure (5-13 mm Hg in hypertensives) and from 1-6 mm Hg for diastolic pressure (3-6 mm Hg in hypertensives), for differences in alcohol intake of 3 1/2 to 6 drinks per day.

 The short-term results of these intervention trials are, therefore, encouraging and suggestive of a therapeutic benefit of lowering alcohol intake in hypertensives and a preventive effect in normotensives.
 These studies and the epidemiologic data have led to recommendations to limit alcohol intake to control hypertension.
-These studies and the epidemiologic data have led to recommendations to limit alcohol intake to control hypertension.
-These days to six weeks) to allow definitive conclusions to be drawn about the preventive and therapeutic effects of a reduction in alcohol intake.
+However, the intervention studies have been too small (10-48 persons) and the follow-up intervals too short (three days to six weeks) to allow definitive conclusions to be drawn about the preventive and therapeutic effects of a reduction in alcohol intake.
 In addition, even a short-term randomized controlled trial of alcohol moderation or abstention in untreated hypertensives has not been reported.
 For these reasons, a randomized controlled trial of moderate size and with long-term follow-up in moderate to heavy, nondependent drinkers is needed to determine whether sustained reductions in alcohol consumption will lead to a lower blood pressure, both short-term and with long-term follow-up.